Juniper Berry Essential Oil

 The Old Testament includes several references to the juniper tree including Psalms 120:4.
 This verse references burning a person with a false, deceitful tongue with the coals (perhaps burning branches/logs?) of the broom tree, an ancient name for a variety of juniper shrub that grows in Palestine.
 This passage can be looked at in several ways, one being that the juniper was used to cleanse, purify and eliminate that which is false and negative.

 Native Americans use juniper berries for medicinal applications and burn the berries to cleanse and purify the air.
 I dabble in making natural forms of incense and include juniper berries and Juniper Berry Essential Oil in several of my personal recipes.
-Some involved in energy work and crystal healing use Juniper Berry Essential Oil to cleanse and clear crystals.
+Some involved in energy work and crystal healing use Juniper Berry Essential Oil to cleanse and clear crystals (however, be careful as some crystals are extremely fragile or porous, and undiluted Juniper Berry Essential Oil could possibly damage them).

 Juniper berries are a natural antiseptic, as is the essential oil.
 It may help combat acne when used at low dilutions in skin care applications.
 A room mist/air freshener made with Juniper Berry Essential Oil may help to kill airborne germs.